leontoeides/google_maps/README.md

 partly implemented.
 If you would like to have any missing pieces implemented, please contact me.
 5. [Roads API](https://developers.google.com/maps/documentation/roads/intro).
-There are no immediate plans for supporting this API.
-It's quite big and I have no current need for it.
-If you would like to have to implemented, please contact me.
+Only partly implemented.
+If you would like to have any missing pieces implemented, please contact me.